 Our next step is to decide on whether or not the feedback trends warrant action.
 Do this by weighing the risks of inaction:

-The best step forward is to address the breakdowns in the customer support experience by creating actions.
+The best step forward is to understand the importance of customer experiences and address the breakdowns in the customer support experience by creating actions

-As you begin to put plans in place to address issues impacting the customer experience, it will be important to understand the root cause of the feedback, internal or external factors, and any steps that have been taken previously.
+Understanding customer experience issues will be key as you put plans in place to address them, it will be important to understand the root cause of the feedback, internal or external factors, and any steps that have been taken previously.

-Taking action will require cross-team collaboration to ensure that there is alignment on the need and owners for each action.
+Taking action will require cross-team collaboration to ensure that there is alignment on the customer experience objectives and owners for each action.

 Step 1: Identify Root Cause and past initiatives